anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 # Platform
 ## Front End
 - Responsive web application based on PHP, HTML, CSS, JavaScript, jQuery, Foundation
+- Optimized for different device sizes (Smartphone, Tablets) operating system neutral (iOS or Android)
 ## Backend
 - http-API based on Python which integrates the differend hardware devices (apache, wsgi, flask)
-- no database in case of data must be stored simple json files are used
+- no database, in case of data must be stored simple json files are used
 - Backend services based on Python
 - Backend cron jobs based on Python